yannickycpan/oxford-engs-AIML-cwm/index.md

 That is, in the end of the course, you should submit firstname-lastname.zip and firstname-lastname-ex1-bonus.ipynb, firstname-lastname-ex2-bonus.ipynb, etc.

+More submission instructions will be here before Friday.

 ### Attendance

 At the end of each day, before leaving, please ask the instructor or TAs to review your completed exercises.
 After that, please sign the attendance sheet.

-### Assignments should be completed individually, however, discussion is encouraged.
+**Assignments should be completed individually, however, discussion is encouraged.**

 ### Break